 For treating dark gums like black or brownish or greyish tinge there are two procedures which can be considered.

 1. Gum surgery - most popular and simple method of removing the outer layer of the gums which gives dark colour to the gums.
 It is a painless outdoor procedure carried out under local anaesthesia.
 In this procedure the outer layer of gum epithelium is removed with a layer of underlying connective tissue.
 The new epithelium which is formed is devoid of dark pigmentation.
 The positive results can be seen within 1 - 2 days.
 After this procedure 20 -30 % of the pigmentation returns after 5 -6 months and then stays as such.
-This surgical procedure can be repeated again if the gums become dark and looks bad.
+This surgical procedure can be repeated again if the gums become dark and look bad.

-2. Gum bleaching - another method to treat the dark pigmentation of gums.
+2. Gum Depigmentation - another method to treat the dark pigmentation of gums.
 It is done using the lasers as the water lease system.
 Erbium: YAG is a safe and efficient treatment.
 It causes alteration of the melanin pigment in gingival tissues and produces aesthetic pink gums.
 It is quick, painless, less time consuming and gives good results.
 It is done in a single visit.
 The results are permanent as melanin pigment which is the cause of the dark gums does not come back.
-Gums need to be healthy then only gum bleaching can be done.
+Gums need to be healthy then only gum depigmentation can be done.
 If a person has signs of unhealthy gums like bleeding, swelling or inflammation then first of all before procedure the underlying infection has to be treated and if a person is a smoker he / she has to quit smoking prior to the procedure.

 - Procedure depends upon the extent, type and depth of discoloration.